When Does Workers’ Compensation Start Paying?

 Can you work while on workers compensation?

 Yes, you can.
 In fact, an injured worker can change companies or professions and still receive the Workers’ Compensation benefits he/she is entitled to due to a work-related injury.
 In certain instances, the amount of workers’ compensation you receive will be affected by the continued employment; however, in other types of cases, continuing employment will have no effect on your Workers’ Compensation benefits.

 Some workplace injuries are so severe that the injured party may be unable to work for months or even years.
 However, it is more common for employees to sustain injuries at work that, while not totally disabling, are partially disabling.
 This makes it difficult, if not impossible to perform their previous job duties.
 For more in-depth information, read our article on light or modified duty to see what’s possible if you plan on working while you’re on workers’ compensation.

 Are You Waiting Too Long for Workers’ Compensation Payments to Start?

-If you were injured at work and are only able to work on light or modified duty, it is important to speak with an experienced work injury lawyer who can fight for your rights.
+If you were injured at work and are only able to work on light duty or modified duty, it is important to speak with an experienced work injury lawyer who can fight for your rights.